robmccormack89/midlandjobs-feeds-plugin/README.md

         [midlandjob_feeds url="https://midlandjobs.ie/feeds/standard.xml" disable_header]

-3. disable the popup modals for each job in the feed, use the flag disable_modals:
+3. to disable the popup modals for each job in the feed, use the flag disable_modals:

         [midlandjob_feeds url="https://midlandjobs.ie/feeds/standard.xml" disable_modals]

-4. enable carousel mode for a feed with the carousel flag
+4. to enable carousel mode for a feed, use the carousel flag

         [midlandjob_feeds url="https://midlandjobs.ie/feeds/standard.xml" carousel]